iterorganization/IMAS-Python/docs/source/identifiers.rst

 Identifier aliases
 ------------------

-Some identifiers may have aliases defined in the Data Dictionary.
-An alias provides an alternative name for accessing the same identifier value.
-This is particularly useful where multiple naming conventions exist.
+Some identifiers may have multiple aliases defined in the Data Dictionary.
+Aliases are former names kept as an option to ensure better backward compatibility after a change and support multiple naming conventions.
+An identifier can have any number of comma-separated aliases.

-Aliases can be accessed in the same ways as canonical names.
+Aliases can be accessed in the same ways as canonical names, and all aliases for an identifier point to the same object.

-Aliases starting with a number can be accessible using ["235U"] but not material_identifier.235U because of Python construct limitation.

-Aliases that begin with a number (e.g., 235U) cannot be accessed using dot notation (e.g., material_identifier.235U) due to Python’s syntax restrictions.
+Aliases that begin with a number (e.g., 235U) cannot be accessed using dot notation (e.g., material_identifier.235U) due to Python's syntax restrictions.
 Instead, such aliases must be accessed using dictionary-style indexing, for example: material_identifier["235U"].

 .. code-block:: python
     :caption: Working with identifier aliases